ETFs vs Index Funds: What’s the Difference?

 ETFs are generally considered more tax efficient than mutual funds, including index funds.

 The way mutual funds are structured, there can be more tax implications as investors buy in and out of an index fund, and the cost of taxes is shared among different investors.
-ETF shares are redeemed directly for cash, so if there are capital gains, you would only owe them based on your ETF shares.

 Choosing between ETFs vs. index funds typically comes down to cost and flexibility, as well as understanding the tax implications of the two fund types.
-While both ETFs and index funds are low-cost, passively managed funds — two factors which can provide an upside when it comes to long-term performance — ETFs generally have the upper hand when it comes to taxes.
+While both ETFs and index funds are low-cost, passively managed funds — two factors which can provide an upside when it comes to long-term performance — ETFs can have the upper hand when it comes to taxes.

 FAQ